Analysis of singular subspaces under random perturbations: Introduction

 The traditional bounds previously mentioned offer precise estimates, catering to worst-case scenarios.
 However, modern applications often operate under the premise that the data matrix $A$ satisfies specific structural assumptions.
 A typical case is when $A$ has a low rank $r$, where $r$ remains constant or experiences slow growth relative to $N$ and $n$.
 Moreover, the noise matrix $E$ is generally assumed to be random.

-In light of these additional assumptions about the data $A$ and the noise $E$, we foresee significant enhancements over the traditional results.
-Our principal objective is to derive a stochastic variant of Wedin's theorem, under the assumption that $A$ is low-rank and $E$ is random.
-This paper builds upon the previous works \cite{OVW2, OVW22} by O'Rourke, Vu and the author, which initially stemmed from Vu's work \cite{MR2846302}.
-Specifically, within the framework established in \cite{OVW22}, we present a comprehensive extension of the Davis-Kahan-Wedin $\sin \Theta$ theorem.
-This extension applies to any unitarily invariant norm and operates under the assumption that $E$ contains independent and identically distributed (i.i.d.) standard Gaussian entries.
-Additionally, we have enhanced the $r$-dependence in the bounds obtained from \cite{OVW22} and have eased some technical assumptions.
-A detailed discussion of this extension can be found in Section \ref{sec:wdk}.

-To extend the results beyond the scenario where $E$ comprises i.i.d.
-Gaussian entries, we utilize a methodology similar to that in our previous work \cite{OVW2} and derive analogous perturbation of singular values and singular subspaces.
-Notably, these results hold true for random noise of any specific structure, provided the noise induces a negligible effect on the singular subspaces of the matrix $A$.
-Furthermore, these results alleviate the trio-concentration assumption for $E$ imposed in our previous work \cite{OVW2}.
-Compared to the prior analysis where $E$ is a Gaussian matrix, the bounds now include an additional term, which may not be optimal.
-Nonetheless, we posit that the generalized setting on $E$ offers wider applicability in many practical scenarios.
-These findings are presented at the end of Section \ref{sec:wdk}.
+In this paper, we aim to develop a stochastic variant of Wedin's theorem under these additional assumptions that the signal matrix $A$ is low-rank and the noise $E$ consists of i.i.d.\ Gaussian entries.
+This work builds on the recent developments in \cite{OVW2, OVW22}, and offers several substantial improvements.
+We extend the classical Davis-Kahan-Wedin theorem for unitarily invariant norms, provide sharper bounds with improved dependence on the signal rank $r$, and relax several technical assumptions used in earlier analyses.
+A more detailed comparison with prior works appears in Section~\ref{sec:ourcontribution}.

-There is currently a surging interest in the field of $\ell_\infty$ analysis, also known as entrywise analysis of eigenvectors and singular vectors.
-This dynamic research area is dedicated to deriving rigorous bounds, such as those found in $\ell_\infty$ analysis \cite{FWZ17,ZB18, EBW18, CFMW19,AFWZ20,BV23} for eigenvectors or singular vectors, or $\ell_{2,\infty}$ analysis for eigenspaces or singular subspaces \cite{CTP19, Lei19, CLCPC21,AFW22, ALP22}, in relation to perturbed matrix models.
-The driving force behind these pursuits lies in the substantial impact and wide-ranging applications these analyses offer in statistics and machine learning.
+There is currently a surging interest in $\ell_\infty$ analysis (also known as entrywise analysis) of eigenvectors and singular vectors.
+This dynamic research area focuses on deriving rigorous bounds, such as $\ell_\infty$ bounds \cite{FWZ17,ZB18, EBW18, CFMW19,AFWZ20,BV23} for eigenvectors or singular vectors, and $\ell_{2,\infty}$ bounds for eigenspaces or singular subspaces \cite{CTP19, Lei19, CLCPC21,AFW22, ALP22}, in relation to perturbed matrix models.
+These analyses have significant impact across statistics and machine learning applications.